7. A word of appreciation, 4:10-20

 en "in [any and every situation]" - in [everything and in all things].
 Here local, sphere, forming an inclusive and emphatic statement; "in any situation and in all circumstances", Barclay.

 Paul lets us into his secret.
 How is it that he can be content within the circumstances of life?
 His answer is simple; he is able to meet the circumstances of life head-on in the strength of Christ.
 Paul does not depend on his own strength or ability, rather he relies on the sustaining help of Jesus.
 In Christ he is inwardly independent.
 In Christ he possesses an empowering grace above his own limitations and weakness which enables him to face all the circumstances of life - to be strong in the strength of Christ.
 Paul rests on Christ's word - "my grace is sufficient for you, for my power is made perfect in weakness."

 iscuw pres.
-"I can do [everything]" - I can, am able, am strong to do [all things].
-Given the context the panta, "all things, everything", refers to "any and every situation", v12, ie. the oscillations of life, the good and bad of it, so Hansen, Fee, O'Brien...
+"I can do [everything]" - i can, am able, am strong to do [all things].
+Given the context the panta, "all things, everything", refers to "any and every situation", v12, ie., the oscillations of life, the good and bad of it, so Hansen, Fee, O'Brien...
 So, Paul is saying he is able to cope with life's circumstances.
 Obviously his own emotional stability would play its part in his ability to cope, but he gives due recognition to the one who journeys with him and yes, who even carries him when he has nothing left to give.
-It is worth noting that this verse is used to support the claim that through Christ a believer can do anything, the "anything" only limited by the limit of one's faith - convictions.
+It is worth noting that this verse is used to support the claim that through Christ a believer can do anything, an "anything" only limited by the limit of one's faith - convictions.
 The failure to address context by promise-box believers can have serious consequences, even to undermining a person's faith.

 en + dat. "through" - in.
 Probably instrumental, expressing agency, "by means of", but possibly local, sphere, expressing a believers union with / personal relationship with Christ, so Moffatt, "in him who strengthens me."